jiaqiwang969/deal.ii-course-practice/README.md

 replace the `Threads::split_range` assembly by one based on the use of the `WorkStream::run` method, and compare the running times with your original code.

+7. Document all methods and members of the `Poisson` class, using `Doxygen` syntax.
+Make sure that the GitHub Action `documentation.yaml` is working, and generates the documentation of your code automatically.
+If everything works, you should be able to access it as `https://username.github.io/sissa-mhpc-lab-07-username/` as soon as as the action has completed.